Setting Up Your Goal For Your Financial Freedom – Part 2

 One good example is when you are going to catch your plane for a trip to the Bahamas.
 Your plane leaves at 5:00 pm.
 You should be at the airport at least two hours ahead.
 But since you did not put a specific deadline when you should be at the airport, you allowed yourself to be bothered by anything except going to the airport.
 And finally you headed to the airport.
 Due to the heavy traffic, you arrived at the airport at 5:10 pm.
 Your plane has been long gone.

-To sum up, your goal should read: My goal is to “have a million dollars in 10 years by keeping 20% of my income every month and put it on stock investments.”
+To sum up, your goal should read: My goal is to “have ten million pesos in 18 years by keeping 20% of my income every month and put it on stock investments.”